New Philadelphia allows no points against Ashland

 The first quarter gave New Philadelphia a 14-0 lead over Ashland.

-The Quakers got the better of the final-quarter scoring, finishing the game in style with a 14-0 edge.
+Defense ruled the second and third quarters as New Philadelphia and Ashland were both scoreless.

-Last season, New Philadelphia and Ashland squared off on Sept.
-9, 2022 at Ashland High School.
+The Quakers held on with a 14-0 scoring edge in the fourth quarter.

-Recently on Aug.
-25, Ashland squared off with Marion Harding in a football game.
+In recent action on Aug.
+25, New Philadelphia faced off against Steubenville and Ashland took on Marion Harding on Aug.
+25 at Ashland High School.

 We want your feedback on the accuracy and quality of this article.
 Take a 1-minute survey and be registered to win a $25 Visa gift card.